Yarin96/Yarin96/README.md

 ### 🙋‍♂️ About Me:

-- 🎓 3rd Year Computer Science Student.
+- 🎓 B.Sc. in Computer Science.

 - 💯 Highly motivated individual with a focus on web development and software engineering.